bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

  - This command should create the gaindb database and populate it with values.
 (If this is not the case, you must first define the gaindb database on your system and give your user all permissions over the database, described [here](https://dev.mysql.com/doc/refman/8.0/en/creating-database.html)).

 ### *pedestalFit.sh*
- - This script needs sql_select_runs.sh to be ran before so that selected_runs.csv exists.
+ - This script needs sql_select.sh to be ran before so that selected_runs.csv exists.
  - This script executes a fit to the V965 pedestal (zero signal) events defined in pedestalFit.c.
  - This script will execute one fit at a time and wait for you to exit to show the next run.